nathansobo/monarch/README.md

   userId: 'integer',
   title: 'string',
   createdAt: 'datetime'
-});
+})
+  .belongsTo('user')
+  .hasMany('posts')
+  .hasMany('postComments', { through: 'posts', className: 'Comment' });
 ```

+To define a record class in JavaScript, first create a constructor, then pass it
+to the top-level `Monarch` function along with a hash of column definitions.
+It
+will automatically be setup as a subclass of `Monarch.Record`.
+The `Monarch`
+function returns your constructor, so other class methods can be called in a
-Unless otherwise noted, examples will be shown in CoffeeScript from here on out.
+method-chaining style.
+Unless otherwise noted, examples will be shown in
+CoffeeScript from here on out.

 ## Loading Data